-Uses For Mavik
+Uses for Mavik

 Trandolapril is used alone or together with other medicines to treat high blood pressure (hypertension).
 High blood pressure adds to the workload of the heart and arteries.
 If it continues for a long time, the heart and arteries may not function properly.
 This can damage the blood vessels of the brain, heart, and kidneys resulting in a stroke, heart failure, or kidney failure.
-A lower blood pressure can reduce the risk of strokes and heart attacks.
+Lowering blood pressure can reduce the risk of strokes and heart attacks.

 Trandolapril is an angiotensin converting enzyme (ACE) inhibitor.
 It works by blocking a substance in the body that causes the blood vessels to tighten.
 As a result, trandolapril relaxes the blood vessels.
 This lowers blood pressure and increases the supply of blood and oxygen to the heart.